• • •

 • The Creative Process in Art & Filmmaking, White Box Lab, NYC, 2016

-• Belong to This Non-Place, Breeze Block Gallery, Portland, 2013
+Belong to This Non-Place Micro Vista.
+Wider than a Postcard.
+Breeze Block Gallery, Portland, OR.
+Curated by Sven Davis.
+2013

-• The Wrinkles of the City: Havana, Bryce Wolkowitz Gallery, 2012
+The Wrinkles of the City: Havana, Cuba, Bryce Wolkowitz Gallery, 2012

 Film and Video Works

-• Wrinkles of the City: Havana (2012) – Co-Director of Photography, Producer
+• Wrinkles of the City: Havana, Cuba (2012) – Co-Director of Photography, Producer

 • The New Grand Tour (2007–2010) – Co-Director, Editor, Producer